-Make sure the Stamp tool is selected in the Left Nav Menu.
-Once you've entered an Area ID, click the tiles you wish to become private.
-In this example, we are making the conference table private.
-We're using an Area ID of "1."
+To place Private Area tiles on your map, make sure the Stamp tool is selected in the Left Nav Menu.
+Once you've entered an Area Name, click the tiles you wish to become private.
+In this example, we are making the lunch table private.
+We're using an Area Name of "Lunch Table."

 When you are finished adding or editing your private area, select Save in the Top Nav Menu.